Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 Note: For unwinding nested objects, use select expand(fieldName)

-• Paging Response type: If server response requires you to pass in the last id into subsequent requests (like Trello) to fetch the next set of records.
+Paging Response type: Choose the paging response type.
+If the server response requires you to pass in the last ID into subsequent requests to fetch the next set of records.
+It is a dropdown with these options:

 To enable the checkbox, click HTTP response headers pagination.